 Buying a house can be a good investment because it adds up to your wealth and as a personal asset.
 But it also depends on location, market conditions, and individual circumstances.

-The city with the cheapest houses in India can vary, but some cities known for relatively affordable housing include Jaipur, Ahmedabad, Bhopal, Pune, Ghaziabad, Coimbatore and Lucknow.
+The city with the cheapest houses in India can vary, but some cities are known for relatively affordable housing including Jaipur, Ahmedabad, Kolkata, Bhopal, Pune, Ghaziabad, Coimbatore, and Lucknow.